Restoring deleted objects in Active Directory

 • Objects that have exceeded the tombstone life cycle period cannot be restored.

-ManageEngine's RecoveryManager Plus enables you to overcome all the shortcomings of the native tools while adding more value with the addition of its other capabilities.
+ManageEngine's RecoveryManager Plus enables you to overcome all the shortcomings of the native tools while offering enhanced functionality.

 RecoveryManager Plus is a better alternative to native tools: no endless PowerShell scripting; no need to sift through countless entries to find the deleted object, like in LDP utility.